jeffreytano/jeffreytano.github.io/_pages/EnvSetup.md

    }
    ```

+## generating SSH key for specific hardware

-\*\*When you clone repository from github by SSH, output like this may happens
+When you clone repository from github by SSH, output like this may happens

 ```
 The authenticity of host 'servername (10.00.00.001)' can't be established.